Irikos/infoVisualization/README.md

 First step consists of inspecting the time series.
 We need to check if it is stationary and the ACF is decreasing rapidly.
 We plot the time series.

 ![alt text](https://i.imgur.com/xYG4rMl.png)

-# Conclusion

-Earthquakes in Romania are a major cause of the disaster and sometimes death.
-It is important to recognize patterns in their behavior as this can help us minimize the caused damage.
-We did identify some known patterns, such as the 2 important clusters, and analyzed the difference between them (such as, the earthquakes in Vrancea county are deeper, more often and more devastating).

-Predicting them with time series is next to impossible, as there are many factors.
-Either way, if we do look at them, there is a clear seasonality to it.
-Based on that, we are expecting a major earthquake in the following years.

 > Authors: